(Ed. note: this recipe was updated January 2017!)

 In another healthy twist, I did away with the roux, saving us all some calories, and I got the idea to add more vegetables to it from a “Healthy Vegan Cooking” class I attended at Whole Foods.
 It’s not as thick as I remember the non-version being, but the blending step does make it nice and creamy.
 I make this 4-5 times during the winter, and I get away with that heavy rotation because Jason really likes it too.
 Serve it with some crusty bread or on it’s own- it’s satisfying either way.
 It also reheats nicely for workday lunches.

 Okay!
 Get out your immersion blender and let’s make some chowder!

-- Remove from heat, and using your immersion blender, blend about half of the chowder.
+- Remove from heat and add the corn.
+Use your immersion blender to blend about half the soup.